Iron Bull: Appearances

 Iron Bull is the central focus of a 2014 cinematic trailer, where he appears alongside The Bull's Chargers, promoting the release of Inquisition which was uploaded on multiple EA-affiliated channels.
 Like most of Inquisition's companions, recruiting the Iron Bull is optional.
+Iron Bull is designed as a pansexual character.
+If he is pursued as a romantic interest, the Iron Bull will reveal his interest in consensual adult sadomasochistic activity.

 The Iron Bull may be recruited if the player character, the Herald of Andraste, initiates a conversation with Krem after he appears at Inquisition's base of operations in the village of Haven.
 Krem conveys the Iron Bull's interest in having their mercenary company being retained by the Inquisition as its agents.
 The Inquisition may then travel to the Storm Coast region in Ferelden to meet the Chargers.
 The Iron Bull will openly admit to working with the Ben-Hassrath after his initial meeting with the Herald of Andraste, and he will explain that he will be relaying information about the Breach and Inquisition to them at certain points.
 However, he will also relay information to the Inquisition as well.
 If the protagonist is Qunari, the Iron Bull will burst out in laughter; they have heard that the Herald of Andraste is in fact a Qunari mercenary, which Bull initially brushed off as a fanciful rumour.
 Should the Iron Bull be hired, he can be found outside of Haven by the stables, and later in the main courtyard in Skyhold, before he eventually winds up in the tavern.